 1.27mm2mm grid pinstripe connectors – one 6-pin male, one 6-pin female.
 If you can, get connector strips with turned sockets; you can use them as plug and as female connector, like these ones.
 The original connector is like this one: [sample]

 EDIT, 19-Aug-13: Corrected the “these ones” link to RS Components.
 Also see FAQ section.
+EDIT, 10-Sep-14: Modelmakers may look in their boxes for JST PH connectors (thanks Wolfgang!)

 - A small 100uF/6.3V capacitor – or something along these lines – as a buffer for the hub’s power supply.
 If you haven’t already, see the FAQ.